 Tips for growing strawberries

-Strawberries are loved by slugs and birds so it's worth adding some protection against slugs, and net your plants if possible, making sure that the netting is well-secured to avoid any birds getting trapped inside the net.
+Strawberries are loved by slugs and birds so it's worth adding some protection against slugs.
+Use eco netting to ward off birds but make sure that the netting is well-secured to avoid any birds getting trapped inside.

 Growing notes